 Note that the "Mark as..." buttons may be disabled (greyed out) if any Proof of Delivery items have been configured as required as described above.
 As soon as the necessary Proof items are uploaded for this stop, the buttons will become active and you can continue your route.
 Speaking of Proof of Delivery...

-Before marking an order as Attempted or Delivered, you can optionally include Proof of Delivery via photo capture, eSignature, or a custom note indicating any additional details about the delivery.
+Before marking an order as Attempted or Delivered, you can optionally include Proof of Delivery via photo capture, eSignature, a custom note indicating any additional details about the delivery, or a barcode scan.
 These Proof items can be used for record keeping or additional confirmation for merchants, but can also be shared with your customers to provide additional peace of mind regarding their deliveries.

 Simply tap the button for the type of Proof you'd like to upload, and the app will guide you through the rest:

 We understand that many delivery routes take drivers into areas where there's limited or no internet connectivity.
-If you find yourself offline mid-stop, you can still use the Add Photo(s) button to take your Proof photos, then tap Cancel to save it as a Draft:
+If you find yourself offline mid-stop, you can still use the Photos button to take your Proof photos, then tap Cancel to save it as a Draft:

 Keep in mind that these drafts will only be retained as long as the app remains open.
-When you access this stop again, you'll see a message indicating you have a pending Draft Saved:
+When you access this stop again, you'll see a message indicating you have pending Drafts Saved:

-Once you're back online, tap the Add Photo(s) button again, and you'll be able to use the Save button to upload Draft photos.
+Once you're back online, tap the Photos button again, and you'll be able to use the Save button to upload Draft photos.

 Still have questions about configuring and using the EasyRoutes Delivery Driver mobile app?
 Search our support portal for step-by-step configuration instructions; take a look at more articles on how to effectively use the Delivery Driver app; or reach out to the Roundtrip support team if we can answer any of your questions.
 Happy delivering!